anoma/juvix-docs/docs/tutorials/workshop.juvix.md

     -- Delete this function when you have completed the exercises axiom add-solution-here : {A : Type} -> A;

-    --- Write a function that computes the exponentation n^m exp : Nat -> Nat -> Nat := add-solution-here;
+    --- Write a function that computes the exponentiation n^m exp : Nat -> Nat -> Nat := add-solution-here;

     --- Write a function that returns the last element in a list